org-formation/org-formation-reference/README.md

+# IMPORTANT NOTE

+This reference architecture and also the steps outlined in this review are still under development and wont work as-is.

+Please do
+ - watch this project if you would like to get updates on the process.
+ - contribute best practices / ideas / documentation / code through issues or PRs <3

+thanks!

 # Introduction
 This is a reference architecture to get started quickly with using `org-formation` as well as provide examples of best practices and demonstrates the capabilities.
 The reference architecture is built with the following core principles:
 * _Batteries included_: it should deploy with as little dependencies as possible